MosaBeryal/MosaBeryal/README.md

 ## 📈 Currently Exploring:

 * **Advanced System Design Patterns**
-* **AWS Certified Solutions Architect — Associate**
 * **Microservices with Node.js & Event-Driven Architectures**
 * **Production-grade DevOps Automation**

----

-Would you like this formatted into a clean `README.md` file too?
-I can prep that for you.